 The Smoky Mountains are a sub range of the greater Appalachian Mountains and also form part of the Blue Ridge Mountains.

 The “Smokies” as they are sometimes called run along the Tennessee-North Carolina border and are home to the #1 Most visited national park: The Great Smoky Mountain National Park.

 We have lived the Appalachian Mountains our whole life and have been vacationing in the Smokies for more than 30 years.
 We hope you will be inspired to come visit us sometime after reading our stories.

-The following articles will help you learn more about the Smoky Mountains and aid you in planning the perfect Smoky Mountains Family Vacation.
+These Smoky Mountains travel guides will help you learn more about the Smoky Mountains and aid you in planning the perfect Smoky Mountains Family Vacation.

-- Things To Do In the Smoky Mountains In Every Season
+Things To Do In The Smoky Mountains

 There is no bad time to visit the Great Smoky Mountain National Park, it depends upon what type of Smoky Mountains Vacation you desire.